mpv-player/mpv/DOCS/man/input.rst

     be different ``pause`` in special situations, such as when the player pauses itself due to low network cache.

+    This also returns ``yes`` if playback is restarting or if nothing is playing at all.
+In other words, it's only ``no`` if there's actually video playing.
+(Behavior since mpv 0.7.0.)

 ``cache``
     Network cache fill state (0-100.0).